 To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form (PDF), found online at http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by:

 (1) Mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue SW, Washington, DC 20250-9410;

 USDA is an equal opportunity provider, employer, and lender.

-Fiscal Year 2018 Pre-Application for Section 533 Housing Preservation Grants (HPG) Instructions
+Fiscal Year 2019 Pre-Application for Section 533 Housing Preservation Grants (HPG)

-Applicants are encouraged; but not required, to submit this pre-application form electronically by accessing the website: http://www.rd.usda.gov/programs-services/housing-preservation-grants.
-Click on the Forms & Resources tab to access the “Fiscal Year 2018 Pre-Application for Section 533 Housing Preservation Grants (HPG).”
-Please note that electronic submittals are not on a secured website.
+Applicants are required to submit this pre-application form electronically by accessing the Web site: http://www.rd.usda.gov/programs-services/housing-preservation-grants.
+Click on the Forms & Resources tab to access the “Fiscal Year 2019 Pre-Application for Section 533 Housing Preservation Grants (HPG).”
+Please note that electronic submittals are not on a secured Web site.
 If you do not wish to submit the form electronically by clicking on the Send Form button, you may still fill out the form, print it and submit it with your application package to the State Office.
-You also have the option to save the form, and submit it on an electronic media to the State Office.
+You also have the option to save the form and submit it on an electronic media to the State Office.

 Documents Submitted, indicate the supporting documents that you are submitting either with the pre-application or to the State Office.